 Agasthyarkoodam alias Agasthyamalai is considered as a sacred hill.
-In spite of the remoteness of these hills, determined devotees comes here.
+In spite of the remoteness of these hills, determined devotees come here.
 Trekking to Agasthyamalai and back takes two or three days (depending on your health condition) and the entry permits are issued every year in January.

 Entry passes to Agasthyarkoodam Trekking or Agasthyamalai